SerenityOS: Features and development

+Web browser

+SerenityOS includes a version of the Ladybird web browser, built from the ground up using its internal libraries LibWeb, LibJS and LibWasm.
+Andreas Kling develops it alongside paid and volunteer contributors.
+On June 3rd, 2024, Kling announced his plans to fork Ladybird and begin development on the browser as a separate project.
+On July 1, 2024, in collaboration with Chris Wanstrath, Kling announced the founding of the Ladybird Browser Initiative, a 501(c)(3) nonprofit to support the development of the browser.

+As of July 2024, development of Ladybird mostly occurs in its own repository, with changes sometimes being synced to the SerenityOS version.

 Reception

 Jim Salter of Ars Technica regarded the use of the ext2 file system as his least favorite feature of the operating system.
-Compared to TempleOS (another operating system well known in the hobbyist community), he considered it more accessible.
-For less technical users that are looking for a mid–to–late 90s reminiscent visual style, the Xfce Chicago95 theme or the Redmond Project has been recommended instead.
+Compared to TempleOS (another operating system well known in the hobbyist community), he considered SerenityOS more accessible.
+For less technical users that are looking for a mid–to–late 90s reminiscent visual style, the Xfce Chicago95 theme as well as the Redmond Project have been recommended instead.